These Are the Movies on Rotten Tomatoes With 0 Percent Ratings

 3 Strikes (2000); 0 percent

-3 Strikes was directed and written by D.J.
-Pooh, who also co-wrote Friday.
-It centers around Rob Douglas (Brian Hooks), who has just been released from his second stint in prison.
-His attempts to avoid any more trouble with the law is fraught with complications.
+3 Strikes was written and direted by DJ Pooh, who also co-wrote Friday.
+It follows Rob Douglas (Brian Hooks), who has just been released from his second stint in prison, and whose attempts to avoid any more trouble with the law are fraught with complications.

 Ballistic: Ecks vs. Sever (2002); 0 percent

-In 2008, Rotten Tomatoes compiled a list called “Moldy Tomatoes: The 10 Worst Movies of the Last 10 Years,” and among them was Ballistic: Ecks vs. Sever.
-In the article, Alex Vo wrote, “The plot is undeserving of analysis, or even a summary: the most fitting epitaph for this, the worst reviewed movie in our site’s history, might come courtesy of Film Quips’ John R. McEwen.”
+In 2008, Rotten Tomatoes compiled a list called “Moldy Tomatoes: The 10 Worst Movies of the Last 10 Years,” which included—you guessed it—Ballistic: Ecks vs. Sever.
+In the article, Alex Vo wrote, “The plot is undeserving of analysis, or even a summary: the most fitting epitaph for this, the worst reviewed movie in our site’s history, might come courtesy of Film Quips’ John R. McEwen."

 In his review, McEwen asked: “Antonio Banderas, Lucy Liu, have you no pride?
 Have you no standards?
 Have you no shame?
 Don’t you pay attention to what’s written on the papers you’re signing?”
 Ouch!